sara-nl/swiftdocs/source/Pages/Clients/curl.rst

 ACLs
 ====

 There are account ACLs and container ACLs.
 With account ACLs you can grant different levels of access to all containers in an account.
-More information on this can be found at: https://docs.openstack.org/swift/latest/overview_acl.html.

-There are also container ACLs.
 Using container ACLs you grant different levels of access to individual containers.
-More information on this is available at: https://www.swiftstack.com/docs/cookbooks/swift_usage/container_acl.html.
+More information on this is available at: https://docs.openstack.org/swift/latest/overview_acl.html.

 =================
 Object expiration